Cybersecurity Services in Coquitlam for Small and Mid-Size Businesses

 BC regulator anchors for Coquitlam businesses

-According to the Cyber Centre (CCCS) (2026), publishes 2026 ransomware-and-extortion guidance for Canadian SMBs.
-This shapes how Fusion deploys Cybersecurity for Coquitlam-area businesses: every engagement lands with regulator-aligned controls and audit-ready evidence rather than generic best-practice claims.
+The Canadian Centre for Cyber Security (CCCS) publishes ransomware and baseline guidance for Canadian SMBs.
+This shapes how Fusion deploys cybersecurity for Coquitlam-area businesses: every engagement lands with regulator-aligned controls and audit-ready evidence rather than generic best-practice claims.

 Need cybersecurity nearby?
 Fusion supports the cybersecurity needs of businesses across the surrounding area, including cybersecurity in Burnaby, cybersecurity in Vancouver, and cybersecurity in Surrey.
 See our cybersecurity hub for the full national overview.
 Same Canadian-owned team, same CISSP-led oversight, tailored per location.